maverick-red/coursera-ibm-data-science-capstone/README.md

 ![](images/10_time_of_day.png)

 - Per area (name)
 The crimes from 2018 were plotted on a bar chart as number of crimes per area of occurrence.
-It is clear which areas are the most dangerous - 77th Street, Central and Southwest are the best neighborhoods in the city either.
+It is clear which areas are the most dangerous - 77th Street, Central and Southwest are not the best neighborhoods in the city either.

 ![](images/11_area.png)